The Future of Events is here: Virtual Reality Hacks for Your Next Event

 VR renders the disadvantages of geographical separation meaningless.
 Video chat made this true for meetings, but VR is making this true for events so that people unable to attend can walk around and talk to other attendees.

-Picture you have your annual celebration coming up and tons of new and old members are going to be there, but the president of your organization is out of town.
+Picture that you have your annual celebration coming up and tons of new and old members are going to be there, but the president of your organization is out of town.
 A video chat would arrest them in one location—they wouldn’t be able to walk or even look around or join individual conversations.
 With VR, suddenly, their absence doesn’t mean they can’t be present.

 Double Robotics created a remote control robot with an iPad as the face so that physical and remote attendees can interact face to face.